How to hire an apprentice

 Your training provider will also be able to help with:

-- Finding the right apprenticeship for you
+- Finding the right apprenticeship for you and recruitment of your apprentice

-- Preparing your apprentice for your organisation
+- Preparing your apprentice for your organisation and help to ensure they are working safely

-- Finding the right pace of learning for your apprentice
+- Finding the right pace of learning for your apprentice and monitoring their progress

 - Working with you to make sure your apprentice is learning relevant skills, knowledge and behaviours